New Orleans Bread Pudding With Caramel Whiskey Sauce

 - 1 cup raisins

-- 1 cup whiskey (to soak the raisins)
+- 1 cup whiskey (for soaking the raisins)

-- 1–½ loaf of day-old Italian, French or ciabatta bread
+- 1–½ loaf of day-old Italian, French, ciabatta or sourdough bread

 - 1–½ cup heavy cream

 - 3 cups whole milk

 - 2 cups granulated white sugar

 - 2 Tbsp. pure vanilla extract

 - 2 tsp. ground cinnamon